james-d-mitchell/step_hen/README.rst

 ``stephen`` contains a rudimentary implementation of three algorithms of J. B.
 Stephen and Andrew Cutting for finitely presented monoids and inverse monoids in python3.
-These algorithms are can be used to check equality of a fixed word with any other word in a finitely presented monoid, or inverse monoid, and to compute the structure of a finitely presented inverse monoid.
+These algorithms can be used to check equality of a fixed word with any other word in a finitely presented monoid, or inverse monoid, and to compute the structure of a finitely presented inverse monoid.